 There isn’t a lot of information to run by as of this writing, but the spyder configuration is pretty obvious in the spy shots.
+First spotted in snowy weather in northern Europe, the upcoming sports car hit the Nurburgring track for some high-performance testing in April 2018.
+And we can see a few differences.
 The soft-top roof is different toward the back, while the engine hood features the famous flying buttresses.
 I also spotted a few changes front and rear.
 They’re not massive, but they do make the Spyder a bit more aggressive.
 Under the hood, it should get the most powerful engine ever fitted in a Boxster, but the nameplate’s switch to turbocharging makes things a bit complicated.
 We should find out more later this year, but until then let’s have a closer look at the spy shots in the speculative review below.

 The new 718 Boxster Spyder could break cover in the summer of 2018.

 Updated 04/16/2018: Our spy photographers caught the upcoming Boxster Sypder out for a new testing session around the famous Nurburgring track.